dsggregory/esptrans/README.md

 The web server is built using TailwindCSS and HTMX.

+> WARNING: there is no authentication for this app.
+It is a utility intended to be run on localhost or a restricted network.
+No PII data is stored.

 ## Caveat
 There are MUCH better translation solutions online.
 I highly recommend [DeepL](https://www.deepl.com/en/translator).
 It has many free features, but you need to pay to store favorite lists.
 If you are looking for a single tool to translate, speak, integrate with your OS, et al., then DeepL is for you.